Saint Fina

 ~for Valerie

 Fina was born during a solar eclipse.
-As darkness swallowed the afternoon light in the town of San Gimignano, the top of her head appeared, swirled with pale hair.
-Her mother bit down on a square of leather, fighting the urge to push.
-Squatting between her thighs, the midwife pressed a warm compress against her widening portal.
-The baby was coming fast, and a bad tear ensured early death.
-Trying to ignore the darkening sky, the midwife barked commands.
+As darkness swallowed the afternoon in the town of San Gimignano, Fina crowned, a swirl of hair pushing forth.
+The midwife held a warm compress against the mother’s widening portal.
+The baby was coming fast and a bad tear would ensure an early death.
+Eyeing the darkening sky, the midwife barked commands.
 Stop.
 Breathe.
 Push.
 Stop.
-When a ring of light appeared around the hole where the sun once was - which she could through a small window - the midwife quelled the urge to run.
-She was here to catch a baby, even if the sun was snuffed like a candle.
-The midwife whispered a prayer for her children and braced herself.
-She ordered the mother to push, and Fina slipped out without a sound.
+When a ring of light appeared around the black hole where the sun had been, the midwife quelled the urge to run.
+She was here to catch a baby.
+Whispering a prayer for her children, the midwife sunk into a squat and ordered the mother to push.
+Fina slipped out without a sound.

-Fina’s eyes stayed open through her birth.
-Even when wiping away the greasy wax of childbirth - a vigorous rubdown that normally made newborns shriek purple - Fina’s eyes remained open, transfixed on the rafters.
-It was as if there was something up there that only she could see.
-The midwife cracked a window to settle her nerves.
-The air outside had cooled, when just a few hours ago it was almost too warm.
+Though the room was dim, the midwife couldn’t help but notice that Fina’s eyes stayed open through the gory process of birth.
+Even when wiping away the greasy wax of childbirth - a vigorous rubdown that normally made newborns shriek purple - Fina stared, her eyes transfixed on the rafters.
+It was as if there was something up there only she could see.
+Handing the freshly-scrubbed babe to the mother, the midwife stepped outside to settle her heart, which wobbled like the jelly she made from boiled hooves.
+The temperature outside made her shiver, when just a few hours ago it was too warm.
 No shrieking gulls or barking dogs, clopping horses or scraped pots.
-Just a rush of gloom that had bled the town gray.
-The end hadn’t come, but something was very wrong.
+Just a rush of gloom that bled the town gray.
+Muttering a second prayer aloud, she spun around and returned to the mother and her newborn.
+She’d finish the job, then throw extra wood on the hearth once she was home.

-Once the cord was tied and the placenta expelled, the midwife wrung a rag dipped in vinegar and draped it over the headboard.
+After the cord was tied and the placenta birthed, the midwife wrung a rag dipped in vinegar and draped it over the headboard.
 An astringent for bleeding, she explained.
-Usually she’d stay another hour, prepare a mug of broth for the new mother.
+Usually she’d stay another hour, prepare a mug of broth for the mother.
 She liked to check the color of the temporal vein after the baby’s first cry, run a fingernail over the wrinkled bottoms of the feet.
-But a sudden pain needled her chest, and an urgent need to see her children sent her out the door.
-Back home, she collected boughs of juniper and burnt her bloody apron.
-As the ashes cooled, she scrubbed herself in the cold creek until her teeth clacked.
+But a sudden pain needled her chest, and an urgent need to wash herself sent her out the door.
+At home, she collected boughs of juniper for a fire and burnt her smock.
+As the embers cooled, she scrubbed herself in the creek until her teeth clacked.
 The next morning, she gathered her children and her donkey and moved two towns away.

-Under a sheepskin blanket, Fina’s mother cradled her baby, trying to ignore the thought that the newborn looked like a corpse.
-She pulled Fina close.
-Coo’d and rubbed her nipple against her lips.
+Under a sheepskin blanket, Fina’s mother cradled her baby, trying to ignore how the unblinking newborn resembled a corpse.
+She pulled Fina closer, coo’d and rubbed a nipple against her lips.
 But the baby stared upward, unmoving.
-Clapping her hands together, near Fina’s ear, the baby starfished into life.
-She blinked once before her head lolled and fell over her mother’s shoulder.
-In this position, her nose twitched.
-Her lips puckered, stretching toward the headboard.
+Frustrated, she clapped her hands near Fina’s ear, and the baby starfished into life.
+Fina’s head wobbled on the thin stem of her neck before toppling to her mother’s shoulder.
+In this position, her nose twitched and her lips puckered, stretching toward the headboard.

-A coldness spread through the mother’s chest, watching her newborn latch to the rag wrung with vinegar.
-She hollered for her husband, who was disinterested in the gross process of childbirth.
-He opened the door, annoyed to be pulled away from watching the light sucked from the sky.
-He’d been on his knees, outside, ready to die.
+A coldness spread through the mother’s chest, watching her baby latch to the rag wrung with vinegar.
+She hollered for her husband, who hated the process of childbirth.
+He opened the door, annoyed to be pulled away from the horror outside.
+He’d been on his knees watching the sun be devoured.
 Now his vision was blurred and his legs ached.
-Every time he blinked, the hole in the sky was etched on his eyelids.
-The room smelled of shit and vinegar, which disgusted him.
-After a few minutes of tottering around and rubbing his watering eyes, his wife shoo’d him away like a stray.
+Every time he blinked, a painful black hole appeared on the back of his lids.
+The room smelled of blood and vinegar, making him nauseous.
+After a few minutes of tottering and complaining, his wife shoo’d him away.
+He was no better than a stray.

-At age three, Fina’s skin turned the color and texture of sourdough levain - pocked and pale.
-She did not run naked through the yard or make a racket in the house, like most toddlers.
+At age three, Fina’s skin was pocked and pale, like sourdough levain.
+She did not run naked through the yard or make a racket, like most toddlers.
 Instead, she was so quiet she was easy to misplace.
 Fina’s mother would find her doing strange things - fingering the edge of an axe, sucking the bitter milk of a dandelion, staring directly at the sun.
 She’d pick Fina up and plop her in the dirt with a hand sewn doll, only to find her dangerously close to the creek, babbling to a dead eel buzzing with flies.

-Her mother was relieved when Fina started school.
-Perhaps she’d learn things from other kids.
-But in kindergarten, Fina refused recess.
-Instead, she climbed the bench by the window to stare at the kids in the yard, her mouth ajar.
+Fina’s mother was relieved when the girl turned old enough to join a small group of kids for song school.
+Perhaps she’d learn to sing and laugh, she hoped.
+But Fina sat alone.
+After cheese and olives, when the kids poured into the yard to play, Fina climbed the bench by a small window to stare at them.
 Her narrow silhouette in the window was unsettling to her classmates.
-Instead of being teased for her bizarre behavior, Fina was avoided like a disease.
+Instead of being teased for her bizarre behavior, Fina was avoided like a contagious disease.

 At 13, she started cutting.
 Scarlet lacerations ran down her spindly wrists, which she’d carefully reopen with a fingernail before they could scab.
-Gone missing one afternoon after recess, her teacher found her behind the schoolhouse, slapping her thighs with a bundle of nettle.
+Gone missing one afternoon, the submagister found her at the edge of the woods, slapping her thighs with a bundle of nettle.
 It was the first time he saw Fina smile.
-Spooked by her behavior, he began kneeling nightly, committing again to reciting the paternoster 150 times before bed.
+Spooked by her behavior, he knelt by his straw mat that evening, recommitting to the paternoster 150 times before bed.

 One bitter day in March, Fina did not show up for school.
 A week went by.
 Rumor spread that she had become ill.
-Three doctors visited her house, and three left in a hurry.
-Her malaise was a medical mystery, it was decided.
-Once the last doctor left, Fina crawled atop the oak table in her family’s kitchen, covered herself with a thin wool blanket, and stared at the rafters until she fell asleep.
-Townsfolk assumed hysteria - it would eventually pass, said the priest, just like the displeasing March weather.
-But after a few months, folks began stopping by with remedies and prayers.
-Since no one in the house but Fina had fallen ill, they came to see for themselves.
+Three different doctors were called upon.
+When the last doctor shook his head and hurried through the door, Fina crawled atop the oak table by the hearth, covered herself with a thin wool blanket, and stared at the rafters until she fell asleep.
+Her malaise was a medical mystery, it was said.
+Townsfolk suspected ergotism.
+Pray it will pass quickly, like the vexing March weather, advised the local priest.
+But after a few months of continued decline, folks began stopping by to see the girl for themselves.
+They offered remedies and prayers, but nothing worked.
+Fina remained on her back.

-Fina had grown so thin the bones of her face were visible, giving her a pointed appearance, like a stoat.
-When a schoolmate named Smeralda stopped by with a collection of poems and a loaf of walnut bread, Fina refused her gifts.
-Instead, she pointed a bony finger at the girl and recited The Act of Contrition in a voice like the winter wind.
-The girl dropped the loaf on the floor.
-Worried that Fina knew she’d lost her virginity to a farm boy before she was old enough to bleed, Smeralda ran from the house in tears.
-That night, with a nose full of snot, Smeralda spilled the truth to her mother, who pushed Smeralda from her arms and sent her to convent the next day.
+Fina eventually grew so thin her face became pointed, like a stoat.
+When a schoolmate named Smeralda stopped by with a collection of poems and walnut bread, Fina refused her offering.
+Instead, she pointed a bony finger at the schoolmate and recited The Confiteor in a voice like a rusted hinge.
+Suddenly worried that Fina knew she’d lost her virginity to a farm boy before she was old enough to bleed, Smeralda ran from the house in tears.
+That evening, her lids pink and nose full of snot, Smeralda told her mother the truth.
+Waking the next morning to the sound of hooves, Smeralda was yanked from her bed and loaded onto a wagon.
+Offered to the nuns as an oblation, she was to spend the rest of her life in prayer.

-After months of laying on the oak table, Fina’s skin began to rot.
-Rats discovered her ulcers and appeared out of dark corners to nibble her flesh.
-Her mother beat the edges of the table and shooed them away, but they’d return, hungry.
-Once, she even lifted her arms so the flesh along her ribs could be tasted by creatures less fortunate than herself.
-A young priest, observing Fina’s selflessness, began referring to her as a saint.
-It stuck.
+When Fina heard news of Smeralda, she smiled - such a rare event that the corners of her lips split.
+After months of laying on the table, her skin had thinned into translucence.
+Rats discovered the ulcers that formed where her blood pooled, and crept from dark corners to nibble her flesh.
+Once, Fina even lifted her arms so the flesh along her ribs could be tasted by creatures less fortunate than herself.
+A priest, observing her selflessness, was moved to tears.
+After signing the cross, he dropped to his knees and called her Saint Fina.
+The name stuck.

-Fina’s mother was so distressed by her prodigal suffering that she collapsed and died.
-Her father, upset that she would never cook for him again, punched the air with such unbridled rage that he suffered a stroke and died.
-After their deaths, people visited more frequently.
+Fina’s mother grew so distressed by her daughter’s prodigal suffering that one day she collapsed and died.
+Her father, angry his wife could no longer fix stew or darn his hose, punched his fists in the air with such petulance he suffered a stroke and died a day later.
+After the death of her parents, people visited more frequently.
 How much more could Saint Fina suffer, they wondered?
-Her house packed with visitors, Fina would lift to her elbows and whisper invocations of God’s favor upon the lives of the men and women in the room, then collapse into the wet pile of flesh.
-Visitors felt blessed to witness the terrible suffering of this teenage girl who spoke of God’s will while dying in front of their very eyes!
+The small house packed with visitors, Fina would lift to her elbows and whisper invocations of God’s favor upon the lives of the men and women in the room, then collapse into the wet pile of her flesh.
+Visitors felt blessed to witness the terrible suffering of this teenage girl who spoke of God’s will while spoiling in front of their very eyes!

-On a humid day in July, still as a stone under her wool blanket, Fina’s eyes grew wide.
-She lifted her head.
-Pointing at the rafters with a trembling finger, she garbled something that sounded like “Saint Gaylord the Grape!” and fell backward, her head thudding against the table.
+One unbearably humid day in July, still as a stone under her blanket, Fina’s eyes grew wide.
+She lifted her head and pointed at the rafters with a trembling finger.
+Garbling something that sounded like “Saint Gaylord the Grape!” she collapsed back, her head thudding against the oak table.
 Fina was dead.

-When the nurse arrived to transport her body to the sagrato, she peeled Fina from the table, and her smell filled the room.
-Visitors bent in half and vomited on their shoes.
-A small child gasped and pointed - on the table, a patch of mushrooms with pale caps and thick red stems.
-Boletus satanas, Satan’s mushroom, normally found on stumps of dead oak, highly toxic.
-A kindly man thought to use his knife to scrape away the mushroom from the sacred spot of her death.
-The blade moved easily through their soft bodies, which turned blue where they were cut, then released a horrible smell.
-People ran from the room pinching their noses, but not before a few vomited on their shoes for a second time that day.
+When the nurse arrived to transport her body to the sagrato, a smell so dreadful filled the room that visitors bent in half and vomited on their shoes.
+A child gasped and pointed - on the table, a patch of mushrooms with pale caps and stout red stems.
+Boletus satanas - Satan’s mushroom - normally found on the stumps of dead oak.
+When a kindly visitor used his knife to scrape the fungus from the sacred spot of Fina’s death, the blade moved easily through their soft bodies.
+The mushrooms turned dark blue where they were cut and released a rot.
+People ran from the room, pinching their noses, but not before a few vomited on their shoes a second time that day.

 Next